 Formerly known as: New Media 203 Also listed as: NWMEDIA C203 Critical Making: Read Less [-] MEC ENG 206 Engineering Design and Prototyping: Pedagogy & Assessment 3 Units Terms offered: Prior to 2007 This course explores contemporary research in engineering design and prototyping, as well as related cognitive issues in engineering curricular development, pedagogy, and assessment.
 One recurring theme throughout the course will be the duality between learning and design: design-based research, design as a pedagogy for integrative learning and the role of cognition and the learning sciences in the practice of engineering design.
 It has been motivated by several reforms: (1) National efforts to better train and educate engineers for the engineering workplace in the 21st Century: to better prepare engineers to face multidisciplinary problems and product design in competitive industries and improve their skills in teamwork and communication.
-Engineering Design and Prototyping: Pedagogy & Assessment: Read More [+] Objectives & Outcomes Course Objectives: This course has been developed to bridge student's previous knowledge of disciplinary research in design and prototyping with engineering education research.
-Provide learners the opportunity to question (usually tacit) assumptions about what engineering is, what the purpose and process of engineering education is, and who gets to be an engineer.
+Engineering Design and Prototyping: Pedagogy & Assessment: Read More [+] Objectives & Outcomes Course Objectives: This course has been developed to bridge student's previous knowledge of disciplinary research in design and prototyping with engineering education research. • Provide learners the opportunity to question (usually tacit) assumptions about what engineering is, what the purpose and process of engineering education is, and who gets to be an engineer.
 Understand design as a pedagogy for integrative learning and the role of cognition and the learning sciences in the practice of engineering design and prototyping.
-Provide the participants with an understanding of theories and practices in content, assessment, and pedagogy for teaching engineering design and prototyping.
-Familiarize learners with quantitative and qualitative methodologies for data analysis associated with the assessment of design and prototyping interventions.
+Provide the participants with an understanding of theories and practices in content, assessment, and pedagogy for teaching engineering design and prototyping. • Familiarize learners with quantitative and qualitative methodologies for data analysis associated with the assessment of design and prototyping interventions.
 Promote critical thinking and a social construction of knowledge by having face-to-face and online discussions of readings from a variety of sources.
-Student Learning Outcomes: Students will be able to: Identify their own role in shaping engineering and engineering education, and explore paths of connecting their research in Mechanical Engineering (or a related field) educational interests in design and prototyping; Think critically, reflectively and holistically about engineering and education; Become aware of the theoretical and practical issues of learning, instruction, and assessment as these concern the design of educational environments and technologies; Apply design research methods to inform and validate designs involving educational issues.
-Articulate their own view of the design of educational tools and become more confident about their ability to work as an engineer and educational designer.
-Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week MEC ENG C210 Advanced Orthopedic Biomechanics 4 Units Terms offered: Fall 2020, Fall 2019, Spring 2019 Students will learn the application of engineering concepts including statics, dynamics, optimization theory, composite beam theory, beamon-elastic foundation theory, Hertz contact theory, and materials behavior.
-Topics will include forces and moments acting on human joints; composition and mechanical behavior of orthopedic biomaterials; design/analysis of artificial joint, spine, and fracture fixation prostheses; musculoskeletal tissues including bone, cartilage, tendon, ligament, and muscle; osteoporosis and fracture-risk predication of bones; and bone adaptation.
-Students will be challenged in a MATLAB-based project to integrate the course material in an attempt to gain insight into contemporary design/analysis/problems.
-Advanced Orthopedic Biomechanics: Read More [+] Objectives & Outcomes Course Objectives: The purpose of this course is twofold: to learn the fundamental concepts of orthopaedic biomechanics; to enhance skills in mechanical engineering and bioengineering by analyzing the mechanical behavior of various complex biomedical problems.
-Student Learning Outcomes: Working knowledge of various engineering concepts such as composite beam theory, beam-on-elasticfoundation theory, Hertz contact theory and MATLAB-based optimization design analysis.
-Understanding of basic concepts in orthopaedic biomechanics and the ability to apply the appropriate engineering concepts to solve realistic biomechanical problems, knowing clearly the assumptions involved.
-Rules & Requirements Prerequisites: ME C85/CE C30 or Bio Eng 102; concurrent enrollment OK.
-Proficiency in MatLab or equivalent.
-Prior knowledge of biology or anatomy is not assumed Credit Restrictions: Students will not receive credit for this course if they have taken ME C176/Bio E C119.
-Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture, 1 hour of discussion, and 1 hour of laboratory per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.
+Student Learning Outcomes: Students will be able to: • Identify their own role in shaping engineering and engineering education, and explore paths of connecting their research in Mechanical Engineering (or a related field) educational interests in design and prototyping; Think critically, reflectively and holistically about engineering and education; • Become aware of the theoretical and practical issues of learning, instruction, and assessment as these concern the design of educational environments and technologies; ٠ Apply design research methods to inform and validate designs involving educational issues. • Articulate their own view of the design of educational tools and become more confident about their ability to work as an engineer and educational designer.
+Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week MEC ENG 206A Introduction to Robotics 4 Units Terms offered: Not yet offered This course is an introduction to the field of robotics.
+It covers the fundamentals of kinematics, dynamics, and control of robot manipulators, robotic vision, and sensing.
+The course deals with forward and inverse kinematics of serial chain manipulators, the manipulator Jacobian, force relations, dynamics, and control.
+It presents elementary principles on proximity, tactile, and force sensing, vision sensors, camera calibration, stereo construction, and motion detection.
+The course concludes with current applications of robotics in active perception, medical robotics, autonomous vehicles, and other areas.
+Introduction to Robotics: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture, 1 hour of discussion, and 3 hours of laboratory per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.